-Our evidence-based begin to ECSEL approach is informed by neuroscientific advances and child development studies showing that 0-6 years is a sensitive and critical period for the development of the building blocks of emotional intelligence which include emotional competencies, self-regulation, empathy, and other key foundational emotional, cognitive and social skills.
+Our evidence-based begin to ECSEL approach is informed by neuroscientific advances and child development studies shows that our earliest years are a sensitive and critical period for the development of the building blocks of emotional intelligence which include emotional competencies, self-regulation, empathy, and other key foundational emotional, cognitive and social skills.

 Our peer-reviewed study published in the International Journal of Emotional Education and The International Journal of Child Care and Education Policy also demonstrates that children who experience begin to ECSEL significantly improve and outperform their peers on these critical skills and competencies.

 Study results underscore the importance of the connection in developing children’s emotional competence to their ability to use appropriate ways to get their needs met, constructively resolve conflicts, and effectively solve problems.
 These skills can and should be taught early, as evidenced by begin to ECSEL.
 The program also has been shown to build positive relationships, healthy interpersonal skills, strong prosocial behaviors, critical thinking skills, and empathic understanding.